Newton, Massachusetts: 19th century

 Nineteenth-century Newton, following the American Civil War, was a patchwork of villages.
 The northern villages of Auburndale, Newton Corner, Newtonville, and West Newton were the most affluent.
 In contrast, both Waban and Chestnut Hill were sparsely populated.

 Several village-based "improvement societies" were founded by residents between 1878 and 1904.
 No citywide improvement society was ever founded.

 In 1889, Moses King published King's Handbook of Newton, a descriptive guide to all of Newton's significant locations and historic structures along with anecdotes and stories from the locals at the time.
 The information was collected by its author and close associate of King, Moses Forster Sweetser.

 Newton, according to Muir, became one of North America's earliest commuter suburbs.
 The Boston and Worcester, one of North America's earliest railroads, reached West Newton in 1834.
-Wealthy Bostonian businessmen took advantage of the new commuting opportunity offered by the railroad, building gracious homes on erstwhile farmland of West Newton hill and on Commonwealth Street.
+Wealthy Bostonian businessmen took advantage of the new commuting opportunity offered by the railroad, building gracious homes on erstwhile farmland of West Newton hill and on Commonwealth Avenue.
 Muir points out that these early commuters needed sufficient wealth to employ a groom and keep horses, to drive them from their hilltop homes to the station.